axa-group/oauth2-mock-server/README.md

 ### POST `/revoke`

 It simulates a token revocation.
 This endpoint should always return 200 as stated by [RFC 7009](https://tools.ietf.org/html/rfc7009#section-2.2).

+### GET `/endsession`

+It simulates the end session endpoint.
+It will automatically redirect to the post_logout_redirect_uri sent as parameter.

 ## Command-Line Interface